Odawara District

 Michiko said, "Mama's coming to homemaking meeting next Wednesday."

-Mrs. Yamamura gave a little, self-conscious laugh.
-She got to her feet and picked up the cushion.
+Mrs. Yamamura confirmed with a little, self-conscious laugh.
+She got to her feet.
+“Would you like something to drink?”

 She said to Michiko, "Why don't you show the missionaries your yearbook?"

 Mrs. Yamamura came back into the room a few minutes later carrying a serving tray.
-She walked with small steps.
 She put a cup and saucer down in front of Matlock and then sat on the couch next to Thackeray.
 She held the tray in her lap and handed him the other cup and saucer.

 "Yes."